hybridview/ConfigurationSectionDesigner/README.md

 # ConfigurationSectionDesigner
 Moved from CodePlex, which is closing.

-## IMPORTANT: Download the compiled extension by clicking the [Releases] (https://github.com/hybridview/ConfigurationSectionDesigner/releases)  tab.
+## To Download the Compiled Extension: Click the [Releases](https://github.com/hybridview/ConfigurationSectionDesigner/releases) tab.

 ## Project Description